Interest Only Mortgage Calculator

 Do I Need a Mortgage Broker to Get an Interest Only Mortgage?

-While you can get an interest mortgage without an adviser, it’s common practice to speak to a mortgage broker for this type of finance.
+While you can get an interest mortgage without an adviser, it’s common practice to speak to a mortgage professional for this type of finance.

 They can be riskier for both you and the lender, and your lender will want the peace of mind that you’ve received regulated mortgage advice before offering you a loan.